abanoubayed/teeth-diseases-classification/README.md

-# 🦷 Teeth Classification Project
+# 🦷 Teeth Diseases Classification

 ## 📌 Objective

-This project aims to develop a robust computer vision solution for **classifying dental images into 7 distinct categories**.
-This classification is part of our AI-driven healthcare initiative, designed to **enhance diagnostic accuracy** and **improve patient outcomes** through advanced machine learning techniques.
+This project aims to develop a powerful and efficient **computer vision model for classifying dental diseases** from clinical images.
+Accurate classification of dental diseases such as **CaS, CoS, Gum, MC, OC, OLP, and OT** is vital for supporting AI-driven healthcare systems that assist in early diagnosis and treatment planning, ultimately **enhancing diagnostic accuracy and improving patient outcomes**.

-The full pipeline includes:
+The pipeline includes:

-* Image preprocessing
+* Image preprocessing and augmentation
-* Dataset visualization and augmentation
+* Dataset visualization
+* Baseline and advanced model development
-* Model development and training
+* Model Optimization and Transfer Learning
-* Performance evaluation
+* Deployment using Streamlit

 ---

+## 🗂️ Dataset

+The dataset used is a subset of the **MOD (Medical Oral Dataset)**, which contains images labeled across 7 classes:

+* **CaS** – Canker Sores
+* **CoS** – Cold Sores
+* **Gum** – Gingivostomatitis
+* **MC** – Mouth Cancer
+* **OC** – Oral Cancer
+* **OLP** – Oral Lichen Planus
+* **OT** – Oral Thrush

+### Dataset Splitting

+* **60%** for training: 3,087 images
+* **20%** for validation: 1,028 images
+* **20%** for testing: 1,028 images
+* **Total before augmentation**: 5,143 images

+---

 ## 🧼 1.
 Preprocessing

-The preprocessing step ensures the dataset is in optimal condition for training:
+Preprocessing steps ensure the dataset is clean and ready for modeling:

-* **Normalization**: Pixel values are scaled to a consistent range to stabilize training.
+* **Normalization**: Scales pixel values to \[0, 1]
-* **Resizing**: All images are resized to a uniform size for model compatibility.
+* **Resizing**: All images are resized uniformly
-* **Augmentation**: Includes horizontal flips, rotations, zoom, and brightness adjustments to artificially expand the dataset and improve generalization.
+* **Augmentation**: Includes rotation, zoom, brightness adjustments, and flipping to improve robustness and reduce overfitting

-Before and after augmentation samples are displayed to verify transformation quality.

 ---

 ## 📊 2.
 Visualization

-Understanding the dataset distribution is key to robust training.
-This includes:

-* Visual inspection of a sample of raw and augmented images.
-* **Class distribution plots** to detect any imbalance across the 7 categories.

-This step helps guide preprocessing and training decisions.
+To better understand the data:

+* Distribution of each disease category is visualized
+* Pre- and post-augmentation image samples are displayed
+* These visualizations confirm data balance and preprocessing effectiveness

 ---

 ## 🧠 3.
-Model Architecture & Training
+Model Development & Training

+### 🏗️ Baseline CNN Model

-* The model is built from scratch using **TensorFlow (Keras)**.
+* Built using TensorFlow/Keras from scratch
-* Architecture includes:

-  * Multiple **Conv2D** layers with ReLU activations
-  * **MaxPooling** and **Dropout** layers to reduce overfitting
+* Consists of multiple Conv2D, MaxPooling, Dropout, and Dense layers
-  * A final **Dense softmax layer** for multiclass classification
+* Trained for multi-class classification with categorical cross-entropy loss
-* The model is compiled with:

-  * `categorical_crossentropy` loss
-  * `Adam` optimizer
-  * Accuracy as the main metric

-Training is performed using:

-* 70% of the data for training
-* 15% for validation
-* 15% for testing

-**Callbacks** like EarlyStopping and ModelCheckpoint are used to prevent overfitting and retain the best model.
+✅ **Achieved 97% accuracy on the test set**, establishing a strong baseline.

 ---

-## 📈 Results & Evaluation

-* Training and validation accuracy and loss curves are plotted to monitor learning.
-* The test set is used to evaluate the final model performance.
-* A classification report and confusion matrix help assess per-class performance.
+## 🔁 4.
+Fine-tuning with MobileNetV2

+To improve accuracy and efficiency, **MobileNetV2** was fine-tuned:

+* Pretrained weights used with custom classification head
+* Retrained on our dataset with fine-tuning enabled

+📈 **Results**:

+* **Accuracy:** 99.7%
+* **Model complexity reduced by 81.4%**, making it significantly more lightweight and faster for deployment

 ---

+## 🚀 5.
+Deployment

+The final model was deployed using **Streamlit** for easy and interactive use.

+### 🔬 Deployment Testing:

+* Evaluated on the 1,028-image test set
+* **Correctly diagnosed 1,026 out of 1,028 images**

+The Streamlit app enables users to upload dental images and get **instant disease predictions**, making it suitable for both clinical and educational settings.